Axel Paulsen: Biography

 Paulsen was born in Aker near Christiania (today's Oslo) to Haagine Olsen (1822–1918) and the merchant Johan Peter Paulsen (1820–1887).
 He grew up in Oslo, where his father ran a coffee shop.
+His sister was the soprano Kathinka Paulsen White and his brother was the composer Alfred Paulsen.
 He started skating at early age and by 1870 already competed both in speed skating and figure skating.
 In 1882, he won the World Championships in speed skating in Vienna and received an extra prize in figure skating for a new jump, which he performed while wearing speed skates and which was later named after him.
 In the winter of 1883, Paulsen went to North America to participate in a series of skating events.
 On 8 February 1883 a race was held at the open air rink in Washington Park, Brooklyn, New York.
 Paulsen defeated 17 picked skaters, the fastest from Norway, Canada, England, and the United States, and set the following records at the race: